 Any Stations Accepting Mastercard: Only applies to the Capital One Walmart Rewards® Mastercard®

-You can use your Walmart Credit Card anywhere Mastercard is accepted, but you can use the Walmart® Store Card only at Walmart, Walmart.com, Walmart Neighborhood Market, Sam’s Club, and Murphy USA gas stations.
+You can use your Walmart Credit Card anywhere Mastercard is accepted.
+On the other hand, the Walmart® Store Card only works at Walmart, Walmart.com, Walmart Neighborhood Market, Sam’s Club, and Murphy USA gas stations.
 You need fair credit to get either card.

 Anywhere Mastercard is accepted (only the Walmart Credit Card)